openstack/glance/doc/source/glanceapi.rst

   When Glance receives any HTTP header whose key begins with the string prefix ``x-image-meta-property-``, Glance adds the key and value to a set of custom, free-form image properties stored with the image.
-The key is the lower-cased string following the prefix ``x-image-meta-property-`` with dashes and punctuation replaced with underscores.
+The key is a lower-cased string following the prefix ``x-image-meta-property-`` with dashes and punctuation replaced with underscores.